learn-co-curriculum/js-objects-intro/README.md

 ## Objectives
 + Explain what an object is in JavaScript
 + Explain the parts of a JS object
-+ Create an object in JS
++ Create an object in JS using literal syntax

 ## Ruby Versus JavaScript